St Albans Girls' School

 Ambition Education Trust

-Our trust is composed of 10 schools situated in Hertfordshire, across St Albans, Welwyn Garden City and Hemel Hempstead.
-There are five primary and five secondary schools, with over 800 staff delivering high-quality education to 7500 young people from the ages 3 to 18.
-This is a huge privilege and one we take seriously, to achieve our central aim of Educational Excellence for All.
+Our Trust comprises of 10 schools situated in Hertfordshire across St Albans, Welwyn Garden City and Hemel Hempstead.
+We comprise of three primary, one infants, one junior and five secondary schools, with over 800 staff delivering high quality education to 7500 young people aged from 3 to 18.
+This is a huge privilege, as we strive in our aim of Educational Excellence for All.

 Visit Site